First Chapter Section 8

 Bare attention is one of the fundamental factors of Mindfulness.
 Bare Attention is the clear and single-minded awareness of what actually happens to us and in us, at the successive moments of perception.

 Bare Attention first allows things to speak for themselves, without interruption by final verdicts pronounced too hastily.
-Bare Attention gives them a chance to finish their speaking.
+Bare Attention gives them a chance to finish speaking.
+No Judgement!

 Because Bare Attention sees things without the narrowing and leveling effect of habitual judgments, it sees them ever anew, as if for the first time; therefore it will happen with progressive frequency that things will have something new and worth while to reveal.